scutWolf/ViewTransformer/README.md

 ###
     [self.viewTransformer correctTransformerPoint];

-6.You can set the border color :
+6.You can set the border color or border width:
 -----------------------------------
 ###
-    self.viewTransformer.boarderColor = [UIColor greenColor];
+    self.viewTransformer.borderColor = [UIColor greenColor];
+    self.viewTransformer.borderWidth = 2.0;